Divinaann/ICT-Project/README.md

 flutter run

 # 🎮 Gameplay
-Flip Cards: Tap on a card to reveal its content.
+-Flip Cards: Tap on a card to reveal its content.
-Match Pairs: Memorize card positions and match pairs of identical cards.
+-Match Pairs: Memorize card positions and match pairs of identical cards.
-Track Progress: Keep an eye on your move counter to improve efficiency.
+-Track Progress: Keep an eye on your move counter to improve efficiency.
-Celebrate: Complete the game to receive a congratulatory message.
+-Celebrate: Complete the game to receive a congratulatory message.

 # 📁 Project Structure

 MemoryGame/
 ├── lib/
 │   ├── main.dart